Gina Angus, Lizzie Myles, David Myles, Anne Ross, Joyce Taylor

 All donations that are received are organised by our volunteers into various categories in readiness for incorporation into the packages that are made up each week for distribution.
 This organisation entails ensuring that all donations are safely stored and used efficiently in line with their recommended ‘use-by’ dates and any other priorities.

 Packages can then be prepared in line with the requirements of each of our clients’ needs in readiness for our deliveries

-Normally, our teams deliver parcels to arranged drop-off points.
-However, during the pandemic emergency we have decided to try and get the parcels to our clients directly.
-This involves social distancing measures for both our volunteers and clients in order to keep everyone safe.
+During the pandemic emergency we have been getting the parcels to our clients directly.
+This has involved social distancing measures for both our volunteers and clients in order to keep everyone safe.

 Though when it comes to the Foodbank’s milk deliveries some of our aspiring ‘helpers’ have more than two legs ………………….